Canon 800D vs Fujifilm X-A3

 It is notable that the 800D has a microphone port, which is missing on the X-A3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the X-A3 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the X-A3 have been discontinued, but can regularly be found used on ebay.
 The X-A3 was replaced by the Fujifilm X-A5, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Fujifilm X-A3 Manual.
+Further information on the features and operation of the 800D and X-A3 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Fujifilm X-A3 Manual.

 So how do things add up?
 Is the Canon 800D better than the Fujifilm X-A3 or vice versa?
 The listing below highlights the relative strengths of the two models.